Srishti0610/AI_Expense8/readme.txt

 Name: Srishti Madan Raikar
-UTA ID: 1002033348

 The program is coded in Python
 Version Python 3.10.8

 The Code Structure:
-First there are import statements then there is a function to select the algorithm
+First, there are import statements then there is a function to select the algorithm

 Then there are functions for different algorithms